 Some of the links on this page are affiliate links.
 When you make a purchase through an affiliate link, I earn a commission at no cost to you.
 See my entire disclosure policy for all the boring details.

 This is the 5th post in an ongoing series called “Budgeting 101.”
-You can read the rest of the posts here.
+You can START THE ENTIRE SERIES WITH POST #1 HERE.

 I wrote a post about making a budget, and I think it’s helpful if you’re new to budgeting.
 But especially around this time of year, I hear so many people say, “oh I’ve tried to make a budget, I just can’t stick to it.”
 And that used to be true for me too!
 In fact, 2015 was the first year we really stuck to our budget, almost all the time.